April 10, 2012

 Eagle Crag

-Once back down to Crosley Saddle, we started the long descent down the Wildhorse Trail.
-The upper trail, obvious leftovers from an old road, was incredibly scenic with deep gouges to peer down into and frequent sections of oak and shade.
-We crossed flowing water several times along the trail, though I’m sure that’s not the norm.
-After crossing the dirt road heading towards the Crosley homestead, we covered a few annoying miles of slight incline, before descending again into brushier conditions near and around Wild Horse Peak.
+Once down to Crosley Saddle we started the long descent on the Wildhorse Trail.
+The upper trail was scenic with deep gouges to peer into and frequent sections of oak and shade.
+We crossed flowing water several times along the trail.
+After crossing the dirt road heading towards the Crosley homestead, we hiked a few annoying miles with a slight incline, then descended again into brushier conditions near Wild Horse Peak.

 Descending the Wild Horse Trail